bryanryu1/bryanryu1/README.md

 - 👋  Hi, I’m @bryanryu1
-- 👀  I’m interested in Full Stack Development as well as Product Management.
-- 🌱  I’m currently working as a Solutions Engineer Connatix.
-- 📫  How to reach me: You can connect with me on Linkedin or shoot me an email at bryanryu1@gmail.com.

 <!---
 bryanryu1/bryanryu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.